murchandamus/bips/bip-update-process.md

 * Backward compatibility -- BIPs must include a section describing any backwards incompatibilities and their severity.
   The BIP must explain how implementers/users should deal with these incompatibilities.
-* Reference implementation -- Where applicable, a reference implementation, test vectors, and documentation must be completed before the BIP can be given the status "Proposed".
+* Reference implementation -- Where applicable, a reference implementation, test vectors, and documentation must be finished before the BIP can be given the status "Complete".
 Any or all of these can be provided either in the BIP or as auxiliary files.
-* Changelog -- A section to track modifications to a BIP after reaching Proposed status.
+* Changelog -- A section to track modifications to a BIP after reaching Complete status.
 * Copyright -- The BIP must be placed under an acceptable license ([see BIP Licensing below](#bip-licensing)).

 #### BIP header preamble